thpatch/thcrap/README.md

 #### Dependencies ####

-All required third-party libraries for the C code are included as Git submodules.
+All required third-party libraries for the C/C++ code are included as Git submodules.
 These are:

 * [Jansson](http://www.digip.org/jansson/), required for every module apart from `win32_utf8`.